LizzyonGit/court_love/TESTING.md

 #### Device testing

-Tested extensively on a Dell laptop, and on a Lenovo laptop, and Huawei phone.
+Tested extensively on a Dell laptop, and on a Lenovo laptop, iPhone 11 Pro, and Huawei phone.
 All works well.

 #### Feature testing
 |Feature|Expected outcome|Testing performed|Result|Pass/Fail|